ibarwick/firebird_fdw/README.md

 `firebird_fdw` is installed as a PostgreSQL extension; it requires the `pg_config` binary for the target installation to be in the shell path.

-The usual `make && make install` should take care of the actual compilation.
+`USE_PGXS=1 make install` should take care of the actual compilation and installation.

 Usage